numfocus/gsod/2019/NumPy_ideas_list.md

 overall "documentation work plan" to fix holes in existing documentation and restructure the documentation for, e.g., easier navigation.
-The core development team drives and decides on doc changes as they are proposed; there is no dedicated "documentation manager" (yet, our project maturity is still increasing! - see, e.g., our [governance structure](https://www.numpy.org/devdocs/dev/governance/governance.html)).
+The core development team drives and decides on doc changes as they are proposed; there is no dedicated "documentation manager" (yet; our project maturity is still increasing! - see, e.g., our [governance structure](https://www.numpy.org/devdocs/dev/governance/governance.html)).